 - JFM maintains necessary reserves to cope with the interest rate risk resulting from a duration gap between lending and funding. - As assets and liabilities in JFM's general account will expand as a result of lending to local governments and funding, JFM carries out an ALM analysis of this account in a timely and appropriate manner to further enhance the effectiveness of its management of interest rate risk.
-In order to reduce exposure to interest rate risk, JFM has established a medium-term management target for five years from fiscal 2013, in which the duration gap is maintained below approximately two years, and also continue to regularly issue super-long bonds with maturities exceeding 10 years. - The management account, which manages assets related to money loaned by the Predecessor, is currently exposed to greater interest rate risk than the general account.
+In order to reduce exposure to interest rate risk, JFM has established a medium-term management target for five years from fiscal 2013, in which the duration gap is to be maintained below approximately two years, and also JFM will continue to regularly issue super-long bonds with maturities exceeding 10 years. - The management account, which manages assets related to money loaned by the Predecessor, is currently exposed to greater interest rate risk than the general account.
 To address such risk, JFM contributes to the required reserve for interest rate volatility as described above.
-In accordance with Article 14 of the Supplementary Provisions to the Law, it was decided that a portion of JFM's reserves for interest rate volatility within the management account would be attributed to the Japanese national government.
-The transfer is projected to occur over a period of three years from fiscal 2012 through fiscal 2014, with the aim of transferring 1 trillion yen over this period.